Virochana27/Classroom-ChatBot/README.md

 1. **Start** a conversation by greeting the bot or asking questions about your class.
 2. **Ask** about:
-   - 📅 Daily schedules: "What's today's schedule?", "When is the next ANN class scheduled?", "Which class is going on?", "What’s the last period tomorrow?", etc.
+   - 📅 Daily schedules: "What's today's schedule?", "When is the next IOT class scheduled?", "Which class is going on?", "What’s the last period tomorrow?", etc.
-   - 👨‍🏫 Faculty and subject information: "Which faculty takes DS class?", "Can you provide the subject code for OS?", etc.
+   - 👨‍🏫 Faculty and subject information: "Which faculty takes IOT class?", "Can you provide the subject code for Deep Learning Techniques?", etc.
-   - 🗓️ Deadlines: "What is the deadline for ANN assignments?", "When should I submit DAA record?", "When is the last day for completing CN seminar?", etc.
+   - 🗓️ Deadlines: "What is the deadline for SSCD assignments?", "When should I submit DLT record?", "When is the last day for completing IOT seminar?", etc.
-   - 📝 Exams: "When is the next exam?", "When is DAA exam?", "When is CN lab exam?", etc.
+   - 📝 Exams: "When is the next exam?", "When is DWDM exam?", "When is Deep Learning lab exam?", etc.
 3. **If unsure**, the bot will ask if you want to forward the question to the Class Representative.
    - ✅ Respond with "Yes" to send the question to the CR, or ❌ "No" to continue with other questions.